 There are a lot of folders in Windows which are hidden on purpose.
-They store important files that should not be modified by a user who doesn’t know about its usage.
-It can be a folder where system files are stored, or the programs are stored.
+They store important files that should not be modified by a user who doesn’t know about their usage.
+It can be a folder where system files are stored or programs are stored.
 In this post, we are talking about one such folder— WindowsApps, and if you are not able to access it, then how can you resolve it.

 The option to show the hidden folder is straight upfront under the Views section of File Explorer.
-So if you chose to enable it, and see those hidden folders in Windows partition, then lets first understand what WindowsApps folder is.
+So if you choose to enable it, and see those hidden folders in the Windows partition, then lets first understand what the WindowsApps folder is.
 If you try to open it, it will not be accessible even for the administrator account.

 What is the WindowsApps Folder used for?

-The problem with this folder is that if you move back apps to primary drive, Windows will choose to keep the folder, and will not allow you to delete them.
+The problem with this folder is that if you move back apps to the primary drive, Windows will choose to keep the folder and will not allow you to delete them.
 So if you are stuck with such a problem, then this post will help you to resolve it.

-Since your account is not in the list, you cannot access it.
+Since your account is not on the list, you cannot access it.

 How to access WindowsApps Folder, and Delete it

 It is advised not to change the folder permission, and change ownership of the folder if there are apps installed in it.
 It is not possible to delete the folder in the Windows partition, as you will run into an error.
 If you want to remove the folder which is not empty and which is on a different drive, then you can choose to delete it using the method below: